salesforce/omakase/readme.md

 Omakase is written with runtime usage needs in mind.
 While most CSS tools are intended to be used on the command line or at build time, Omakase takes into consideration the additional sensitivities of runtime-level performance.

 Part of the speed gains come from a 2-level parsing strategy.
 The first level separates the source code into selectors, declarations and at-rules only.
-The (optional or targeted) second level breaks each unit down further into more specific details.
-The second level can be conditionally applied to specific selectors, declarations and at-rules or all of them depending on applicability.
+The (optional or targeted) second level breaks each unit down further, for example into class selectors, type selectors, id selectors, etc...
+The second level can be conditionally applied to certain selectors, declarations and at-rules or all of them depending on applicability.

 ### Focus on flexibility

 Omakase is a network of *plugins*.
 Plugins can subscribe to specific CSS syntax units to perform custom validation and/or rework any part of the CSS.
-The plugin framework is so flexible that much of library-provided functionality and APIs are written using the same plugin infrastructure.
+The plugin framework is so flexible that much of the library-provided functionality and APIs are written using the same plugin infrastructure.

 ### Better error messaging

-Omakase is built 100% solely for parsing CSS, which means that the error messages are often more specific and easier to understand than other parsers created from generic parser generators.
+Omakase is built 100% solely for parsing CSS, which means that the error messages are often more specific and easier to understand than from other parsers created from generic parser generators.

 ### Awesome standard plugins

-Omakase comes with some nifty plugins out of the box that mirror common _CSS Preprocessor_ functionality:
+Omakase comes with some some plugins out of the box, like `Conditionals`.

-TODO add
+### Built-in support for custom syntax

+You can easily specify custom syntax for functions, at-rules, declarations and selectors.
+See the "Extending the CSS syntax" below for more information.

 Usage
 -----